DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 print(intensity_analysis)
 ```

-So we are looking for the key differences between light and moderate activity, as it provides the most significant shift in average steps taken.
+We are focusing on the key differences between light and moderate activity, as these provide the most significant shift in average steps taken.
 ```r
 # Calculating average LightActiveDistance and ModeratelyActiveDistance per user